-Darlene is now producing the independent feature film MALAYSIA 370 through crowd-funding the $27 million dollar budget with $500K from her 401K.
+Darlene is now producing the independent feature film MALAYSIA 370 through crowd-funding with $500K from her 401K.

 MALAYSIA 370 also exposes the horrific persecution of Falun Gong practitioners by the Chinese government and how it is inextricably tied to the missing airplane.
 Falun Gong is a Chinese spiritual practice that combines meditation and slow-moving exercises with a moral philosophy centered on the tenets of truthfulness, compassion, and tolerance.

 Falun Gong was once hailed and supported by the Chinese government until it grew to over 70+ million practitioners in China and millions more world-wide.
 Threatened solely by the sheer number of practitioners, the government outlawed everything to do with Falun Gong.

 In China, millions of Falun Gong prisoners of conscience have been arrested and sentenced to forced labor camps, where tens of thousands have endured torturous and barbaric harvesting of their organs while fully awake with no anesthesia.
 Their organs are then transplanted into waiting patients, typically foreigners, who have paid high fees.
 This lucrative "On Demand" organ transplant program has been condemned by many around the world.
 However, little publicity has been generated for fear of jeopardizing economic ties to China.

 In October of 2017, an article was released with that backs up the information and cell phone video Darlene obtained in 2014.

 For more information the organ harvesting from Falun Gong prisoners of conscience, Darlene highly recommends these two award-winning short films: